fernandomullerjr/new-relic-estudos/003-monitoring-your-data/004-Exploring-APM-data.md

 - Ao analisar um span de um Trace, é possível ver no span ofensor um simbolo como se fosse um relógio, para obter informações valiosas(exemplo: a duração deste span é 25% maior que os demais) span = periodo

+## PERGUNTAS
+A team continues to receive false issue notifications on their system.
+When they click into the issue tile and review incidents, they realize the set threshold for an alert is too low.
+Which of the following actions should they proceed with?

+Create a new alert condition

+Review and revise their current alert condition

+Create a new incident

+Review tags attached to an entity

+Incorrect

+When one or more incidents are triggered, they create an issue.
+Incidents are created from alert conditions, which are rules you define to notify you when an incident is triggered.
+To fix a false issue notification, you must review your current alert condition and make sure the thresholds set are accurate .

+Which New Relic feature allows you to view a single transaction to understand where time was spent in the transaction?

+Errors inbox

+Vulnerability management

+Transaction tracing

+Distributed tracing

+Incorrect

+Review and revise their current alert condition

+Correctly selected

+Correct

+When one or more incidents are triggered, they create an issue.
+Incidents are created from alert conditions, which are rules you define to notify you when an incident is triggered.
+To fix a false issue notification, you must review your current alert condition and make sure the thresholds set are accurate .

+Transaction tracing